vys5hb/Spotify-Recommendation-System/README.md

 # Spotify Recommendation System

-A two-tower retrieval model that continues Spotify playlists, built on the Spotify Million Playlist Dataset (1M playlists, 66M playlist-track interactions, 33GB of raw JSON).
-My goal was to beat two classic baselines (global popularity and track co-occurrence) with a learned model, under an honest full-catalog evaluation.
-The data pipeline is PySpark, the model is PyTorch, and training ran on a Kaggle T4.
+A two-tower retrieval model built on the Spotify Million Playlist Dataset (MPD).
+It contains 1M playlists, 66M playlist-track interactions, and 33GB of raw JSON.
+I created 2 baselines using popularity and track co-occurrence, and compared the results against my trained two-tower model.
+The data pipelien is built with PySpark, the model is built with PyTorch, and the training was ran on Kaggle using a T4 GPU.

 ## Results

-All three models are scored the same way: rank every track in the 2.1M-track catalog for each held-out playlist, then check the hidden tracks against the top K.
+All 3 of the models were scored the same way.
+I ranked every track in the 2.1M track catalog for each held-out playlist, then checked the hidden tracks against a top K.

 Validation split (50,110 playlists):